Kirk Douglas: Peak years of success

 In 1951, Douglas starred as a newspaper reporter anxiously looking for a big story in Ace in the Hole, director Billy Wilder's first effort as both writer and producer.
-The subject and story was controversial at the time, and U.S. audiences stayed away.
+The subject and story were controversial at the time, and U.S. audiences stayed away.
 Some reviews saw it as "ruthless and cynical ... a distorted study of corruption, mob psychology and the free press."
 Possibly it "hit too close to home", said Douglas.
 It won a Best Foreign Film award at the Venice Film Festival.
 The film's stature has increased in recent years, with some surveys placing it in their Top 500 Films list.
 Woody Allen considers it one of his favorite films.
 As the film's star and protagonist, Douglas is credited for the intensity of his acting.
 Film critic Roger Ebert wrote, "his focus and energy ... is almost scary.
 There is nothing dated about Douglas' performance.
 It's as right-now as a sharpened knife."
 Biographer Gene Philips noted that Wilder's story was "galvanized" by Douglas's "astounding performance" and no doubt was a factor when George Stevens, who presented Douglas with the AFI Life Achievement Award in 1991, said of him: "No other leading actor was ever more ready to tap the dark, desperate side of the soul and thus to reveal the complexity of human nature."

 Also in 1951, Douglas starred in Detective Story, nominated for four Academy Awards, including one for Lee Grant in her debut film.
 Grant said Douglas was "dazzling, both personally and in the part. ...
 He was a big, big star.
 Gorgeous.
 Intense.
 Amazing."
 To prepare for the role, Douglas spent days with the New York Police Department and sat in on interrogations.
 Reviewers recognized Douglas's acting qualities, with Bosley Crowther describing Douglas as "forceful and aggressive as the detective".

 In The Bad and the Beautiful (1952), another of his three Oscar-nominated roles, Douglas played a hard-nosed film producer who manipulates and uses his actors, writers, and directors.
 In 1954 Douglas starred as the titular character in Ulysses, a film based on Homer's epic poem Odyssey, with Silvana Mangano as Penelope and Circe, and Anthony Quinn as Antinous.